-Your MTH PS3.0-equipped engine has a DCS/DCC selector switch (located on the underside of the tender in steam engines).
+Your MTH PS3.0-equipped engine has a DCS/DCC selector switch located on the underside of the chassis as shown on the previous page.
 To operate the engine in DCS mode, ensure the switch is set to DCS.

 If you wish to run the engine in DCC mode, ensure the switch is set to DCC.
 If you inadvertently leave the switch in DCC it won't hurt anything, you just won't be able to communicate with your engine with your DCS system.
 Likewise, if you leave the switch in DCS and try to operate the engine under DCC you may notice a humming coming from your engine and you will likely notice that your DCC system's overload light will be on.